 Are you just a college goer and decided to opt Civil services to serve our country?

-You are in a right path but you need some strategy to clear the exam.
+You are on the right path but you need some strategy to clear the exam.
 Because you do know that you are unique and very honest citizen.
-But UPSC Panel wants not only a honest aspirant but also a smart one.
+But UPSC Panel wants not only an honest aspirant but also a smart one.
 Here I’m explaining you how to Start Preparing for IAS exam from College or school days.
-Follow this simple strategy to clear Civil Services Exam.
+Follow this simple strategy to clear the Civil Services Exam.

 UPSC Exam Pattern: